reddelexc/hackerone-reports/tops_by_program/TOPUSDEPTOFDEFENSE.md

 68. [PII leakage due to caching of Order/Contract ID's on █████████](https://hackerone.com/reports/374007) to U.S. Dept Of Defense - 14 upvotes, $0
 69. [Blind SQL injection on ████████](https://hackerone.com/reports/313037) to U.S. Dept Of Defense - 14 upvotes, $0
 70. [[█████] — DOM-based XSS on endpoint `/?s=`](https://hackerone.com/reports/708592) to U.S. Dept Of Defense - 14 upvotes, $0
-71. [SQL injection vulnerability on a DoD website](https://hackerone.com/reports/189332) to U.S. Dept Of Defense - 13 upvotes, $0
+71. [Subdomain takeover due to an unclaimed Amazon S3 bucket on ███](https://hackerone.com/reports/918946) to U.S. Dept Of Defense - 14 upvotes, $0
-72. [PII leakage-Full SSN on ███](https://hackerone.com/reports/644358) to U.S. Dept Of Defense - 13 upvotes, $0
+72. [SQL injection vulnerability on a DoD website](https://hackerone.com/reports/189332) to U.S. Dept Of Defense - 13 upvotes, $0
-73. [XSS on www.██████ alerts and a number of other pages](https://hackerone.com/reports/450315) to U.S. Dept Of Defense - 13 upvotes, $0
+73. [PII leakage-Full SSN on ███](https://hackerone.com/reports/644358) to U.S. Dept Of Defense - 13 upvotes, $0
-74. [http://████/data.json  showing users sensitive information via  json file](https://hackerone.com/reports/184472) to U.S. Dept Of Defense - 13 upvotes, $0
+74. [XSS on www.██████ alerts and a number of other pages](https://hackerone.com/reports/450315) to U.S. Dept Of Defense - 13 upvotes, $0
-75. [Subdomain takeover due to an unclaimed Amazon S3 bucket on ███](https://hackerone.com/reports/918946) to U.S. Dept Of Defense - 13 upvotes, $0
+75. [http://████/data.json  showing users sensitive information via  json file](https://hackerone.com/reports/184472) to U.S. Dept Of Defense - 13 upvotes, $0
 76. [DOM Based XSS on an Army website](https://hackerone.com/reports/191407) to U.S. Dept Of Defense - 12 upvotes, $0
 77. [Remote Code Execution (RCE) in a DoD website](https://hackerone.com/reports/329397) to U.S. Dept Of Defense - 12 upvotes, $0
 78. [[Critical] Full local fylesystem access (LFI/LFD) as admin via Path Traversal in the misconfigured Java servlet on the https://███/](https://hackerone.com/reports/497771) to U.S. Dept Of Defense - 12 upvotes, $0